Speedball (paintball): Game play

 A typical speedball field, often used for tournaments.

 Speedball is a team sport, and can be played recreationally or professionally, with games usually specifying teams of three, five, seven, or ten.
-The game is characterized by a small symmetrical playing field, with obstacles (such as inflatable bunkers) placed in various configurations to challenge players, and various game times.
-The PSP, for example, has varying time limits depending on the division.
+The game is characterized by a small horizontally symmetrical playing field, with obstacles (such as inflatable bunkers) placed in various configurations to challenge players, and various game times.
 Stealth and concealment is of little use on a speedball field; there is very little to blend in with.
 Success is dependent upon teamwork, aggressive movement, and constant communication.
 Players wear uniforms, similar to more traditional sports.

 Speedball leagues specify the points system to be used for games.
-For example, in the NPPL's opposing flag format, points are awarded for staying in the game the whole round, shooting someone out, grabbing the flag, and hanging the flag.
-PSP uses the Race2 format, where a match between two teams involves multiple games of center flag; there is a flag in the center of the field, and a team is awarded a point every time the flag is captured and hung on the opposing team's start box.
-Teams can play to a certain number of points, or to a set time limit.
+The current standard of the NXL is that for every time you touch the "buzzer" (a button at the opponents team start bunker) you will earn 1 point, given you were not shot before touching it, or if the opposing team concedes the point at any time during the round.
+In the past, various scoring methods have existed.
+For example, in the NPPL's opposing flag format, points were awarded for staying in the game the whole round, shooting someone out, grabbing the flag, and hanging the flag.
+PSP used to use the Race2 format, where a match between two teams involves multiple games of center flag; there is a flag in the center of the field, and a team is awarded a point every time the flag is captured and hung on the opposing team's start box.

+Given the nature of the sport, referees exist to ensure the sport is played fairly and safely.
+At the referees discretion, players may be pulled from play due to a penalty being assessed against them.
+Penalties can occur for a range of reasons, not limited to; playing on with a hit, having a marker set to an illegal firing mode, touching the buzzer with a hit on them, wiping a hit, or overshooting a opposing player.
+Depending on the severity of the offence, penalties may be a "one-for-one", being the player who committed the infraction and another player on their team, a "two-for-one", the player and two of their teammates, and so on.